EvictionLab/eviction-lab-website/content/eviction-tracking/kansas-city-mo.md

 {{% report_intro id="29095" data="/uploads/table.csv" %}}

 Eviction filings in Jackson County, MO (Kansas City) fell sharply in April 2020.
 Compared to equivalent periods in previous years (2012–2015), eviction filings were down nearly 80% in April and May.
-Filings have increased slightly since then but remain below historical averages.
+Filings have increased slightly since then but remain below historical averages.<sup>1</sup>

 More detail on eviction protections in Missouri can be found on the [COVID-19 Housing Policy Scorecard](https://evictionlab.org/covid-policy-scorecard/mo/).

+1. Jackson County eviction filings are delayed in being uploaded to online court records.
+Recent data may be an undercounting.

 {{%/ report_intro %}}

 {{% report_chart id="avg" data="/uploads/kansascity_barchart.csv" %}}

 # Changes in eviction filings